GregRos/Patchwork/README.md

 If the catch clause was at line 251, then line 47 is the one that threw the exception.

+This is a hack, but it can be quite useful.

+### ToggleFieldAttributes(fieldAttributes)
+This custom attribute toggles (XORs) the intrinsic deceleration attributes of the patched field with the input attributes.
+It must be used with an action attribute, such as `ModifiesMember`.

+This attribute allows you to change accessibility, as well as more arcane things.
+Using it incautiously can cause runtime errors.

+### ToggleMethodAttributes(methodAttributes)
+This custom attribute toggles (XORs) the intrinsic deceleration attributes of the patched method with the input attributes.
+It must be used with an action attribute, such as `ModifiesMember`.

+This attribute allows you to change accessibility, add/remove the `sealed` qualifier, and perform other, more arcane tasks.
+Using it incautiously can cause runtime errors.

 ## Modifying Specific Elements